dborovcanin/supermq/README.md

 1. Take a look at our [open issues](https://github.com/absmach/magistrala/issues).
 The [good-first-issue](https://github.com/absmach/magistrala/labels/good-first-issue) label is specifically for issues that are great for getting started.
 2. Checkout the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
 3. Make your changes compatible to our workflow.

-### We're Hiring

-You like Magistrala and you would like to make it your day job?
-We're always looking for talented engineers interested in open-source, IoT and distributed systems.
-If you recognize yourself, reach out to [@drasko][drasko] - he will contact you back.

-> The best way to grab our attention is, of course, by sending PRs :sunglasses:.

 ## Community